torchbox/careers/docs/Styling.md

 - INDIGO: a white background and dark indigo text
 - DARK: a dark indigo background and white text

-To specify styles to a page theme, use the following syntax within your style rule:
+To specify styles that follow a pages theme, use the following syntax:

 ```scss
 .container {